kaarthis/Projects/prd/security/custom-credential-provider.md

 #### Setting up the config

-As the cred provider will be based off the user passed custom credential provider config, how they set up their custom credential provider will dicate how the credential provider is ultimately configured.
+As the cred provider will be based off the user passed custom credential provider config, the user should ensure that they create and properly configure the config file for their credential provider.

-A user should follow the [upstream guidance](https://kubernetes.io/docs/tasks/administer-cluster/kubelet-credential-provider/#configure-a-kubelet-credential-provider) to set up their credential provider config.
+A user should follow the [upstream guidance](https://kubernetes.io/docs/tasks/administer-cluster/kubelet-credential-provider/#configure-a-kubelet-credential-provider) to set up their credential provider config to ensure that they are adhering to the expected values/input.

 Some general points that should be noted: